 All season long, Mackinac Island is serviced from both of these cities by two ferry companies: Star Line Mackinac Island Ferry and Shepler’s Mackinac Island Ferry.
 Travel time is less than 30 minutes.

 Pellston Airport is approximately 15 miles from the Island.
 Mackinaw Shuttle Services and Wolverine Stages (800) 825-1450 are located in the main terminal of the airport to provide ground transportation to the ferries headed to the Island.
-Additionally, Great Lakes Air is a full service charter service that offers a seven minute flight from St. Ignace to Mackinac Island.
+Additionally, Great Lakes Air and Fresh Air Aviation are full service charter services that offers a seven minute flight from St. Ignace to Mackinac Island.